golemfactory/yagna-docs/reference/provider-cli.md

 You can also combine multiple settings in one command as follows:

-`golemsp settings set --cpu-per-hour 3 --cores 7` which will change your tGLM per hour to "3" and adjust the numbers of shared cpu cores to "7".
+`golemsp settings set --cpu-per-hour 3 --cores 7` which will change your GLM per hour to "3" and adjust the numbers of shared cpu cores to "7".

 **To change the default Ethereum address that was created for you during the initial setup process type:**